Skip to main content

 Achieving this may require changes in local service pathways.
 Service changes require robust planning and implementation to ensure that the potential for unintended harmful impacts on patient safety, clinical effectiveness or patient experience are proactively prevented, and mitigated.

-This policy describes how the offices of the medical director, chief operating officer, director of finance, director of people and organisation development and the executive director of nursing and allied health professionals will work collaboratively to achieve this.
+This policy describes how the offices of the medical director, chief operating officer, director of finance, director of people and organisation development and the chief nurse will work collaboratively to achieve this.

 2 Purpose